TheTechSearch

 Check Price on Amazon

 Nothing continues to punch above their weight class.
-The Ear (3) at $99 delivers active noise cancellation, a fun transparent design, and sound quality that has no business being this good at this price.
-They won't match the AirPods Pro 3 or Sony XM6 in any single metric, but they're a third of the price.
+The Ear (3) at $179 delivers active noise cancellation, a fun transparent design, and sound quality that has no business being this good at this price.
+They won't match the AirPods Pro 3 or Sony XM6 in any single metric, but they cost $50-$150 less.

 The ChatGPT integration lets you ask questions and get audio responses through the earbuds, which is a neat party trick that's occasionally useful.
 Battery life at 6.5 hours with ANC is the weakest here, but the case gives you an additional 24 hours of charge.